jodoll/timetracking/README.md

 or if there is none by their [description](#description).
 Grouping is case and whitespace sensitive (leading/trailing whitespace is ignored).

+Furthermore, you can choose what report you want to generate by passing the appropriate argument.
-Furthermore, grouping is done by day (might be configurable in the future) and some reports calculate a total over each item (will be also configurable at some point).
+Some reports calculate a total over each item (will be also configurable at some point).

-Time is calculated in hours, this means base 10, what comes after the dot are not minutes (you've guessed it: configurable in the future).
+Time is calculated in hours, this means base 10, what comes after the dot are not minutes (you've guessed it: probably configurable in the future).

 ### Daily Report